HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Related Work

-ViT \cite{dosovitskiy2021an} demonstrated a superior ability to model long-range dependencies and surpassed CNN in various computer vision tasks including medical image segmentation \cite{hatamizadeh2022unetr, lin2022ds, wang2023missu}.
-Especially, Cao \textit{et al.} \cite{cao2022swin} proposed a pure transformer-based encoder-decoder architecture that used the hierarchical Swin Transformer with shifted windows for feature extraction and segmentation decoding operations.
+With superior ability to model long-range dependencies, ViT \cite{dosovitskiy2021an} surpassed CNN in various visual tasks.
+For medical image segmentation, Cao \textit{et al.} \cite{cao2022swin} proposed a pure transformer-based encoder-decoder architecture that used the hierarchical Swin Transformer with shifted windows for feature extraction and segmentation decoding operations.
 He \textit{et al.} \cite{he2023h2former} introduced a hyper-transformer block that combined multi-scale channel attention with self-attention to grasp local and global dependencies in medical images.
 The updated TransUNet \cite{chen2024transunet} constructed a coarse-to-fine transformer decoder to deal with small targets like tumors.
 Moreover, the large model capacity of ViT enhanced its generalization capabilities to unseen domains.
-The recent ViT-based SAM \cite{kirillov2023segment} had superior performance in natural scenarios and proved its outstanding zero-shot learning ability in medical domains \cite{mazurowski2023segment, huang2024segment, chen2024ma, wu2023medical, ma2024segment, wu2024one}.
-Despite these advantages, the rapid increase in the number of parameters to ViT caused huge computational costs during training and deployment, which limited its applications in real-world scenarios.
-To address this issue, directly downscaling the embedding dimensions and network layers was a common approach to decrease the model size of ViT \cite{wu2022tinyvit, xiong2024efficientsam, song2024sam, fu2024lite}.
-In addition, reducing the quadratic complexity of self-attention in ViT received widespread attention from researchers.
-Linear attention \cite{katharopoulos2020transformers} employed linear normalization rather than the non-linear Softmax function in attention operation.
-Although it achieved linear complexity, previous studies \cite{choromanski2020rethinking, qincosformer, han2023flatten} demonstrated that the insufficient expressive power of linear attention results in the degraded performance of transformer on many computer vision tasks.
-Mamba \cite{gu2023mamba} integrated State Space Model (SSM), an advanced Recurrent Neural Network (RNN), to model long-range dependencies with linear complexity.
-The recent works demonstrated the effectiveness of Mamba in diverse medical image segmentation tasks \cite{zhu2024vision, xing2024segmamba, liu2024swin}.
-Rather than directly integrating Mamba into the U-shape architecture, our approach adapts Mamba’s design principles to enhance the expressive power of linear attention for high-resolution medical image segmentation.
+The recent ViT-based SAM \cite{kirillov2023segment} has proved its outstanding zero-shot learning ability in diverse medical domains \cite{ma2024segment}.
+Despite their advantages, the rapid increase in the number of parameters in ViT caused huge computational cost during training and deployment, which limited its applications in high-resolution medical segmentation.